azerion/phaser-ts-boilerplate/README.md

 });
 ```
 In the above example there is only one font specified, but this can be extended with an infinite amount of fonts.

+The WebFont.load will be implemented along with update function which will check if fonts have been loaded.
+ And if so, the function will update the text to use the loaded fonts.

 ### Atlasses